Answered By: Elyse Wolf Last Updated: Dec 26, 2018 Views: 1234

 Business Case Studies

-If you are looking for business-related case studies, try these databases: Emerald Case Studies, SAGE Business Cases, or Business Source Complete.
+If you are looking for business-related case studies, try these databases: Emerald Insight: Case Studies, SAGE Business Cases, or Business Source Ultimate.
 You can find all of these listed in the “Includes Case Studies” list in the A-Z Database List.

 By default, Emerald and SAGE are only searching case studies so you just have to type in your subject or the title if you have it.

-If you search Business Source Complete, you will want to follow these steps:
+If you search Business Source Ultimate, you will want to follow these steps:

 - Click on the Advanced Search Link